hrithikwins/hubs/README.md

 ## Sponsors

-This project is sponsored by Browserstack
+This project is tested with BrowserStack